Overview

 OpenXR is a native C API which you can use to build support for XR in your engine.
 The interface itself abstracts away from the actual device, which makes it easy to write applications that are future proof, and with checks of hardware capabilities an application can be run on a wide variaty of devices without the need to build special versions.

-The C API interface is an open, royalty free standard from Khronos, and can today support both VR, AR and MR devices, such as Varjo XR-3, Varjo VR-3 and Varjo Aero.
+The C API interface is an open, royalty free standard from Khronos, and can today support both VR, AR and MR devices.
 The standard itself is defined in the OpenXR specification available on Khronos OpenXR site.
 As the standard is a specification only with HMD vendors being responsible for the implementation of the standard there are no specific vendor binaries required in the actual compiled app.
 Instead the interfaces are wired up at runtime to the vendor provided OpenXR runtime which typically is installed during the device setup through an installer.
 In our case our Varjo Base installer, installs Varjo OpenXR Runtime along with the other drivers and software required to use our HMD.
 From the developer perspective, this basically means that applications that have been developed to support one HMD from Vendor A should run without modification on another HMD from Vendor B.

 Ongoing work